UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 * **Short rest**: Takes a few minutes in a safe, well-lit area.
 Heal all **HP**.
 * **Long rest**: Takes a night in camp and a ration.
 Heal all **HP** and heal d6 of one ability score.
 * **Full rest**: Takes a week in town and paying for room and board (usually 20sp).
 Heal all **HP** and all ability scores.

-> If you'll notice the spellcasting rules further down, spells cost at least 1 point of WIL to cast, and the max WIL that can be healed each day is 6.
-This builds in a "spells per day" mechanic without being too Vancian.

 ---